g-patin/microfading/docs/get-started.md

 The easiest way to use the `microfading` package is within a Jupyter notebook.
 If you are not familiar with Python or Jupyter notebooks, you might want to consult our section on [Jupyter notebooks](https://g-patin.github.io/microfading/jupyter-introduction/), where we briefly describe what they are and why did we choose them for manipulating our microfading data.

-Once you installed Jupyter on your computer and are able to open new notebooks, you will need to install the `microfading` package (see the section [installation](https://g-patin.github.io/microfading/installation/)).
-You are now good to go !
+Once you have installed Jupyter on your computer and are able to open new notebooks, you will need to install the `microfading` package (see the section [installation](https://g-patin.github.io/microfading/installation/)).
+Afterwards, you are good to go !
 Below you will find 5 recommendations that will guide you to correctly start using the package.

 ## 1. **Do you have microfading data files?**